psychemedia/finn-resources/src/intro.md

 This living unbook project[^unbook] is intended to capture my own personal journey into, and through, the tales of the Fianna.
 As with other storynotes projects, the same tales may well appear multiple times, demonstrating different ways in which the same tale has been told and providing a way to triangulate towards the core story points, as well as providing alternative tellings with which to get started on a particular tale.

 In some respects, then, this work will become something of a reference book for me to look up notes on stories I intend to tell, or have told and will hopefully tell again.
+The books referred to are, in the main, out of copyright works that date back one hundred years or more: as a teller of *traditional* tales, part of my aim is to retell stories that contemporary to a time before now, and one of doing that is to forego a reliance on more recent references.

-It will also provide a reference to help me keep things consistent, particular if I tell several of the tales to the same audience over an extended period of time.
+This work will also provide a reference to help me keep things consistent, particularly if I tell several of the tales to the same audience over an extended period of time.
 The characters will have their own histories, and their own personalities, and if I am to keep referring them to the same audiences, truth will have to be maintained and the world and its characters will have to remain consistent.

 My own tellings will remain *unwritten*.
 I may well end up with particular ways of telling the same story that essentially unchanged from a previous telling, but that will be as much an artefact of memory and momentum rather than having learned a particular telling from a written down gold master version.